m1el/m1el.github.io/_posts/2015-03-23-jsdeobfuscate.md

 ---

 There was a [post][1] on metasploit blog about improvements to jsobfu - obfuscator for JavaScript.
-I find it particularly interesting and that is why I wrote a deobfuscator for it.
+I find jsobfu particularly interesting and that is why I wrote a deobfuscator for it.

 <!-- more -->